MistyCommunity/Documentation/src/content/docs/apps/command-center.md

 ![Command Center sensor data](../../../assets/images/command_center_sensor_data.png)

+You can open WebSocket connections to Misty by checking the box next to the sensors you want to stream data from.
+When you check a box, the Command Center connects to Misty's WebSocket server and streams data from the selected sensors.

+To stream data from all sensors or properties in a category, check the box next to the category name.
+To receive a subset of data from a category, check the boxes next to the specific sensors or properties you want and leave the rest of the boxes unchecked.

-### Subscribing to Time of Flight Data
+### Streaming Time of Flight Data

 Follow these instructions to stream time-of-flight data from Misty's sensors to the Command Center.

 1. In the **Sensor Data** area, locate the **Time of Flights** fields.
-2. Check the box next to each sensor position for which you want to view distance data.
+2. Check the box next to **Time of Flights** to stream all distance data.
+Alternatively, check the box next to each individual sensor position you want to receive distance data from.
 3. You can see the time-of-flight sensor's data in the corresponding **meters** field.

-### Subscribing to Bump Sensor Data
+### Streaming Bump Sensor Data

 1. In the **Sensor Data** area, check the box next to the **Bump Sensors** section.
 2. The field associated with a bump sensor will change colors when that bump sensor is activated.

-### Subscribing to Cap Touch Data
+### Streaming Cap Touch Data

 1. In the **Sensor Data** area, check the box next to the **Cap Touch Sensors** section.
 2. The field associated with a cap touch sensor will change colors when that sensor is activated.

-### Subscribing to Battery Voltage Data
+### Streaming Battery Voltage Data

 1. In the **Sensor Data** area, check the box next to the **Battery Voltage** section.
 2. You can see data from Misty's battery sensor in the **volts** and **%** fields.

-### Subscribing to IMU Data
+### Streaming IMU Data

 The IMU data stream provides information from Misty's Inertial Measurement Unit (IMU) sensor.
 It includes information about: